 The MDR-CD900ST is known as the de-facto standard for monitor headphones in Japan for more than 30 years for good reason.

 Sony thoroughly pursued the qualities (maximum input of 1,000 mW, replacement parts system, etc.) and durability required in the professional world to withstand the grueling requirements of regular use in recording studios and broadcasting stations .

 Since it’s launch, it’s durability along with the emphasis on sound quality required for monitoring ensured it gained the trust of not only studio personnel but also by artists, and had been featured on TV, radio, magazines, etc. This resulted in a flood of purchase requests from the general public so in 1995 it was made available to consumers.

 After reading this article If you’re thinking about buying the MDR-CD900ST you should know the following caveats:

 That’s all for now.
-I really enjoyed researching and writing this post and found lots of other interesting information on the MDR-CD900ST that I’ll write about soon in future post so subscribe to the blog with your email (in the sidebar or footer) to get notified as soon as I make future posts.
+I really enjoyed researching and writing this post and found lots of other interesting information on the MDR-CD900ST that I’ll write about soon in future posts so subscribe to the blog with your email to get notified as soon as I make future posts: